ndwhite/PTC-guided-assembly/README.md

 ## Alignment:	MASCE v2.03
-First, de-interleave contigs (with something like DE-interleave_this_fasta.pl).
+If wanted, concatenate exons into CDS (with something like Cat_exons_to_CDS.pl).
+Then, de-interleave contigs (with something like DE-interleave_this_fasta.pl).
 Then do the following several steps:

 Align SAG seqs --seq = reference seq (more reliable), --seq-lr = our sequences